-- 1. The chairperson of borough student council presidents and the student representative to the Board of Education will co-chair and schedule meetings and/or teleconferences. - 2.
-Participants are to include the presidents of all district high school student councils, or their designated representative. - 3.
+- a.
+Attend all KPBSD Board of Education meetings. - b.
+Represent and be the voice of the students of this district on all issues at these meetings. - c.
+Communicate with all secondary student councils in the district at the fall meeting, by teleconference and by mail as necessary. - G. Student Advisory Board - 1.
+The chairperson of borough student council presidents and the student representative to the Board of Education will co-chair and schedule meetings and/or teleconferences. - 2.
+The purpose of the student advisory board is to provide a platform for student voice (district-wide) through the student representative to the board to district leadership and the board members during regularly held board meetings.
+The advisory board will provide feedback on Social Emotional Learning and other issues students are facing locally, nationally and globally.
+One resource for student voice is the KPBSD School Climate and Mindset Survey (This is an extension of student councils and the demographics is not just representative of elected student leadership at the school site). - 3.
 Responsibilities of the co-chairs for teleconference: - a.
 Schedule and arrange meetings/teleconferences. - b.
 Notify all participants of time and procedure in advance. - c.
 Prepare agenda for meetings/teleconference and conduct the meeting. - 1) Inform participants of happenings at Board of Education meetings relevant to secondary students. - 2) Gather input, ideas and opinions from the district student councils.

-VIII.
+III.
 COACH'S RESPONSIBILITIES